What does it mean for two variables to be correlated?

-You can make this descriptive statistic into an inferential one by calculating a confidence interval or running a hypothesis test that the correlation coefficient = 0.
+You can make this descriptive statistic into an inferential one.
+Simply calculate a confidence interval or run a hypothesis test that the population correlation coefficient = 0.
 But correlations are inherently descriptive and don’t require a test.

 The most common correlation coefficient is the Pearson correlation coefficient.
 Often denoted by r, it measures the strength of a linear relationship in a sample on a standardized scale from -1 to 1.

-It is so common that it is often used synonymously with correlation.
+It is so common that people use it synonymously with correlation.

 Pearson’s coefficient assumes that both variables are normally distributed.
 This requires they be truly continuous and unbounded.

 But if you’re interested in relationships of non-normally distributed variables that don’t work in a Pearson’s correlation, don’t worry.
 There are other correlation coefficients that don’t require normality of the variables.

 There are other measures of association that don’t have those exact same properties.
 They often are used where one or both of the variables is either ordinal or nominal.

 They include measures such as phi, gamma, Kendall’s tau-b, Stuart’s tau-c, Somer’s D, and Cramer’s V, among others.